martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 fingerprint.
 A second session is initiated between Norma and Patsy.
 Signaling for both sessions is permitted to complete.

-Once complete, the session that is ostensibly between Mallory and Norma is completed by forwarding packets between Norma and Patsy.
-This requires that Mallory is able to intercept DTLS and media packets from Patsy so that they can be forwarded to Norma at the transport addresses that Norma associates with the first session.
+Once signaling is complete on the session that is ostensibly between Mallory and Norma is complete.
+Mallory begins forwarding DTLS and media packets sent to her by Norma to Patsy.
+Mallory also intercepts packets from Patsy and forwards those to Norma at the transport address that Norma associates with Mallory.

 The second session - between Norma and Patsy - is permitted to continue to the point where Patsy believes that it has succeeded.
 This ensures that Patsy believes that she is communicating with Norma.
-In the end, Norma believes that she is communicating with Mallory, when she is actually communicating with Patsy.
+In the end, Norma believes that she is communicating with Mallory, when she is really communicating with Patsy.

 Though Patsy needs to believe that the second session is successful, Mallory has no real interest in seeing that session complete.
 Mallory only needs to ensure that Patsy does not abandon the session prematurely.
-For this reason, it might be necessary to permit the answer from Patsy to reach Norma to allow Patsy to receive a call completion signal, such as a SIP ACK.
+For this reason, it might be necessary to permit the signaling from Patsy to reach Norma to allow Patsy to receive a call completion signal, such as a SIP ACK.
 Once the second session completes, Mallory causes any DTLS packets sent by Norma to Patsy to be dropped.